 - Watch your escrow.
 Escrow taxes are essentially those that your lender requires you to pay on your property, which will be placed in an escrow account.
 You make monthly payments to it alongside your mortgage.
 Since you’re steadily paying your property taxes each month, you won’t be stunned with a singular, whopping property tax.
 It might cost you more at the moment but less later.

 - Make sure you’re getting the best rates.
 Property taxes are pricey.
 While they may have reflected the value of your home when you purchased it, things change.
-Homes depreciate, and areas are devalue.
+Homes depreciate, and areas are devalued.
 If your rate no longer reflects your property, you may want to try lowering your tax assessment.

 There’s no shortage of mortgage options on the market.